Excel Mapping Template

 ---|---|

 Processing Order | The Processing Order specifies the sequence in which Excel Importer should update the fields.
-The general rule is the Processing Order should be n the same sequence you specify the fields when you capture the data directly in Business Central.
+The general rule is the Processing Order should be in the same sequence you specify the fields when you capture the data directly in Business Central.
 Excel Importer increments the Processing Order by 10 to allow you to add new fields between existing fields easily. |

-Excel Column ID | You specify the column from the file here.
-If the field is assigned a constant value, then you leave this field empty. |
+Excel Column ID/Column Text ID | You specify the column from the file here.
+If the field is assigned a constant value, then you leave this field empty.
+If you are mapping columns from a text file, you can select the column from a list.
+You can also specify absolute references in the format Column:Row (e.g. F:4 to use the value from F4 on every line.) |

 Type | Choose either of the following: Field, Related Field, Dimension or Custom Value.
 Field or Related Field is used to map the Excel column to a field in a table.
 Dimension maps the Excel column to a dimension in Business Central.
 Custom Value is used when you cannot map the Excel column to a Business Central field but need the value for some special processing. |